CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

 ## Lab objectives

 In this lab, you will perform:
-- Task 1: Create a project in Azure AI Foundry portal
+- Task 1: Create a project in the Azure AI Foundry portal
-- Task 2: Extract named entities with Azure AI Language in Azure AI Foundry portal
+- Task 2: Extract named entities with Azure AI Language in the Azure AI Foundry portal
-- Task 3: Extract key phrases with Azure AI Language in Azure AI Foundry portal
+- Task 3: Extract key phrases with Azure AI Language in the Azure AI Foundry portal
-- Task 4: Summarize text with Azure AI Language in Azure AI Foundry portal
+- Task 4: Summarize text with Azure AI Language in the Azure AI Foundry portal

 ### Task 1: Create a project in the Azure AI Foundry portal

-In this task, we are creating an Azure AI Foundry project and configuring necessary resources to explore AI language capabilities in the Language Playground.
+In this task, we are creating an Azure AI Foundry project and configuring the necessary resources to explore AI language capabilities in the Language Playground.

 1. Right-click the [Azure AI Foundry](https://ai.azure.com?azure-portal=true) **(1)** link, choose **Copy link (2)** from the context menu, then paste it into a new tab to open the Azure AI Foundry portal.